concept-example-systems/iris/Readme.md

 This repo contains the code and the data for the paper: "Giving Examples Instead of Answering Questions:
 Introducing Legal Concept-Example Systems".

+# Code

+The whole code of the experiment is recorded as a [Jupyter notebook](legal-concepts.ipynb) and will allow you to recreate the experiment.

 # Data

 The data is placed in the `data` directory.
 It contains the following files: